Latest Posts

 As 2024 comes to a close, I want to reflect on how my home network has evolved.
 This year, I made the big step up to 10Gbps WAN and LAN networks by changing my ISP as well as incorporating 10G routers and switches.

 I started by upgrading my router to the new Wifi7 capable Asus RT-BE88U, and moved my previous primary router, the GT-AX11000 Pro to an AiMesh mode.
 I also use an old AX-56U as an additional node in one of my rooms.
-This was the year I finally retired the GT-AC5300U after 8 years of service.
+This was the year I finally retired the Gadget Review: Asus RT-AC5300 Router after 8 years of service.
 It was crumbling apart!

 As my new primary router had 2 x 10G ports (1 being an SPF+ port), I figured it was time to jump into the world of 10Gbps internet speeds.
 I signed up with a new ISP who provided an XGS-PON network which generally delivers up to 8.2Gpbs real-world speeds.
 I had to get an SPF+ to RJ45 converter (TL-SM5310-T) to enable compatibility with the rest of my network equipment.